oauthstuff/draft-oauth-rar/main.md

 `read` or `write` access that had been granted to the client previously.
 Note that other API definitions can use `privileges` in a non-subsuming fashion.

-The next example shows how the client can use the common data element `locations` (see (#common_data_fields)) to request the isaunce of an access token restricted to a certain resource server.
+The next example shows how the client can use the common data element `locations` (see (#common_data_fields)) to request the issuance of an access token restricted to a certain resource server.
 In our running example, the client may ask for all permissions of the approved grant of type `payment_iniation` applicable to the resource server residing at `https://example.com/payments` as follows:

 ```JSON
 [